Course Outline

 - reverse engineering native libraries using Ghidra

-- protocols for web API: SOAP, REST, JSON-RPC, GraphQL and others
+- API protocols: SOAP, REST, JSON-RPC, GraphQL, and others

 - OWASP API Top 10

-- authentication vulnerabilities: credential stuffing, login SQL injection, JWT vulnerabilities
+- vulnerabilities related to authentication: credential stuffing, login SQL injection, vulnerabilities in JWT

 - vulnerabilities related to access control: IDOR, mass assignment, access to administrative and debug functions

-- other vulnerabilities: SSRF, injection, redundant data in error messages, server vulnerabilities
+- other vulnerabilities: SSRF, injection, excessive data in error messages, server vulnerabilities

-- discovering additional API functions in definition files: WSDL, Swagger/OpenAPI, GraphQL SDL, etc.
+- discovering additional API features in definition files: WSDL, Swagger/OpenAPI, GraphQL SDL, etc.

 Requirements